 The capital of the Yukon Territory, Whitehorse is located along the shores of the Yukon River.
 It offers the optimal blend of culture, history, restaurants, outdoor activities, and some of the best views in the world.
 There is nothing quite like Whitehorse, especially in the far reaches of Northern Canada.

 Highlights include the S.S.
-Klondike, Miles Canyon, Takhini Hot Springs, the world’s longest wooden fish ladder, and the Frantic Follies.
+Klondike, Miles Canyon, Eclipse Nordic Hot Springs, and the world’s longest wooden fish ladder.
 Whitehorse is a great location to view the northern lights from September to April, and is also the starting/finishing point for the Yukon Quest dogsledding race in Februrary each year.
 Several summer music and cultural festivals happen within Whitehorse or in the general area to keep people busy under the midnight sun.

 The local airline, Air North, offers flights on their fleet of Boeing 737s from Vancouver, Kelowna, Calgary, and Edmonton year-round.
-Plus flights to the northern communities of the Yukon.
+They offer additional flights from Victoria, Ottawa, and Toronto during summer months.
+From Whitehorse, they offer flights to the northern communities of the Yukon.

 From Europe, Condor offers flights from Frankfurt, Germany direct to Whitehorse.
 The flight occurs once a week during the summer months.